justThinkRusty/Asteroid_Updates/README.md

 - MCA
 - OMB

 Additionally a file called auth.py is required to store the Twitter API keys and tokens.
-This file is not included in the repository, but is required to run the code.
+This file is not included in the repository (for obvious reasons), but is required to run the code.
 The file should contain the following lines for each account:
 - API_key
 - API_secret
 - bearer_token